-I bought a car and dealt with the mechanics and fabricators who worked on it.
 I also obtained a bank account and a cell phone.
+I’ve bought and sold cars, bought property and opened a run a successful business.
 These things that may seem normal and simple in the USA can be confusing and intimidating in a foreign country.
 Having dealt with them all, I can help others with some of the logistics of a visit or a move to Costa Rica.

 My area of expertise is the Costa Rican Caribbean, because that is where I live.
 I’ve have traveled to various other parts of Costa Rica and I intend to explore the country more.
 I pride myself on being versatile and adventurous.
 If we come across a point of interest for you in which I am lacking in knowledge or experience, I’ll take on the challenge and find out all about it.

 Bob, from North Carolina is thinking of moving to Costa Rica.
 Feel free to email him to inquire further.
 After our four days together he said:

 Lisa, I think you did a great job and I would recommend you to anyone I know.
 You were very understanding and very adept at locating all of the places I wanted to see as well as what I wanted to do while I was there.
 I think you managed our time very well getting me the most out of my stay.
 Your Spanish speaking ability was more than adequate to serve my purposes.
 And what I appreciated most is that you were very concerned about meeting my expectations and acted as a concerned friend rather than a business venture.

 A GOOD GUIDE HAS AN AWARENESS AND APPRECIATION OF THE LOCAL CULTURE.